Retloldin/spiderfoot/README.md

 [Tool - WhatWeb]([https://github.com/urbanadventurer/whatweb](https://github.com/urbanadventurer/whatweb))|Identify what software is in use on the specified website.|Tool
 [TOR Exit Nodes](https://metrics.torproject.org/)|Check if an IP adddress or netblock appears on the Tor Metrics exit node list.|Free API
-[TORCH](https://torchsearch.wordpress.com/)|Search Tor 'TORCH' search engine for mentions of the target domain.|Free API [Trashpanda](https://got-hacked.wtf)|Queries Trashpanda to gather intelligence about mentions of target in pastesites|Tiered API
-[Trumail](https://trumail.io/)|Check whether an email is disposable|Free API [Twilio](https://www.twilio.com/)|Obtain information from Twilio about phone numbers.
+[TORCH](https://torchsearch.wordpress.com/)|Search Tor 'TORCH' search engine for mentions of the target domain.|Free API [Trumail](https://trumail.io/)|Check whether an email is disposable|Free API [Twilio](https://www.twilio.com/)|Obtain information from Twilio about phone numbers.
 Ensure you have the Caller Name add-on installed in Twilio.|Tiered API
 [Twitter](https://twitter.com/)|Gather name and location from Twitter profiles.|Free API